Cryptor-droid/graaf/Tutorial.md

   after you have finished you can Save it and use it with username and password you entered on top.
 </p1>
 <h3>Viewing & Editing Permission files</h3>
 <h4>If you have used the permission file for creating a graaf file DO NOT OVERWRITE.
-If you overwrite permission file, your graaf file will become unreadable.</h4>
+If you overwrite permission file, your graaf file become unreadable.</h4>
 <p1>For this action you need to select a permission file by using the Permission file area<br>
 and you need to enter username and password of that permission file.<br>
 Then just press view button and informations will fill the spaces under.
 (View button located on the left of the password label)<br>